Pricing for Risk in Australia’s Construction Finance Market

-The combination of the above from all the major and secondary banks has had a significant impact on the ability of construction and development projects to get off the ground.
-Developers that once needed equity of 20% of project cost are looking at equity requirements of 30% minimum.
+The combination of the above from all the major and secondary banks has had a significant impact on the ability to finance projects and get them off the ground.
+Developers that once needed an equity of 20% of the project cost are looking at equity requirements of 30% minimum.
 The presale hurdle also means that funding is delayed while presales are achieved in a softening market.

-Declining site values, increased construction and sales costs have resulted in heightened levels of equity requirements and put downward pressure on the viability of many projects.
+Declining site values and increased construction and sales costs have resulted in further increasing levels of equity required and have put downward pressure on the viability of many projects.

-The policy shift only serves to increase the likelihood of a property correction.
-Australian Banks offer relatively low interest rates and do not price for risk.
-They could easily raise their interest rates which would enable them to consider quality projects at slightly higher LVR’s and/or lower presale hurdles.
-Conversely, when the market has been through a correction, Australian Banks generally compete for market share and help to create an environment for the next property surge.
+Policy shifts only serve to increase the likelihood of a property correction.
+Australian banks offer relatively low interest rates and DO NOT price for risk.
+They could easily raise their interest rates which would enable them to consider quality projects at slightly higher loan-to-value-ratios (LVR) and/or lower presale hurdles.
+Conversely, when the market has been through a correction, banks generally compete with each other for market share and help create an environment for the next property surge.

 The Private Funding market provides a buffer by pricing for risk.
-Over the past twelve months there have been new private fund managers entering the Australian market to take advantage of the gap created by the Banks.
+Over the past twelve months, there has been new private fund managers entering the Australian market to take advantage of the gap created by the Banks.
 The price differential is offset by the lower presale hurdles, the higher loan ratios, the speed to approval and the speed to settlement.